Membrizard/ml_conformer_generator/README.md

 Example performance of the model as evaluated on 100k generated samples

-(Used 1000 compounds from ccdc GOLD Virtual Screening dataset for generation)
+(Used 1000 compounds from CCDC Virtual Screening dataset for generation)

 **100 Denoising Steps:**